 ADOBE BRIDGE

 If you are using Adobe Bridge, navigate to a folder that has the photo.
-Click the photo and a whole bunch of metadata shows up on the right side of the Bridge window.
+Click the photo and a whole bunch of metadata shows up on the right side of Bridge.
 On the right side of this screen capture you can see the top of the metadata window.
 Aperture, shutter speed, and ISO are at the upper left.
 The File Properties section has basic photo information like the date and time of the photo.
 Farther down you can see a description of the photo (if the photographer added a description) and any keywords (if the photographer added keywords to the photo).

 Scroll farther down in the metadata window and you will see additional detailed information about the photo, including Camera Data and GPS data.